Brightspace/d2l-beaker/README.md

 measure --configjs perf.config.js
 ```

-It will produce some JSON that looks like...
+It will produce some JSON that summarizes the samples taken for each target - the std. mean (95%).
+All measurements are reported in milliseconds.

 ```json
 {